tenintech/azure-environment-setup/README.md

-# Azure Environment Setup Lab
+# Azure Virtual Network Setup Lab

 This lab demonstrates how to build a basic cloud environment using Microsoft Azure.
 The goal is to simulate a small IT infrastructure that a help desk or junior system administrator might support.